ovh/docs/pages/platform/databases/mysql_03_connect_cli/guide.en-gb.md

 ## Concept

-A MySQL instance can be managed through multiple ways.
-One of the easiest, yet powerful, is to use a Command Line Interface (CLI), also known as a Console or Terminal.
-To interact correctly with the MySQL instance, we need to first install something called a MySQL client (or shell), in order to connect and control the MySQL service remotely.
+To interact correctly with the MySQL instance, we need to first install something called a MySQL client, in order to connect and control the MySQL service remotely.
 It's a Client-Server interaction.

 ## Instructions

-### Install MySQL Shell
+### Installing the MySQL client

 > [!primary]
 >
-> Please note that a MySQL client is natively integrated in the MySQL software package. but he does not allow the use of service URI.
+> Please note that a MySQL client is natively integrated in the MySQL software package but it does not allow the use of Service URI.
 >

 You first need to install a software to interact with your MySQL instance remotely.
-This official software can be installed on various supports like your own computer, a VPS, a virtual machine... the only rule is to be able to reach the public network (Internet) and have sufficient rights to install it.
+This official software can be installed on various client machines such as your own computer, a VPS or a virtual machine.
+The only rule is to be able to reach the public network (Internet) and have sufficient rights to install it.

 In order to do so and depending on your configuration, you may need to follow official MySQL documentation to install MySQL Shell (*mysqlsh*), more powerful compared to MySQL Client (*mysql*).

-MySQL Shell is not mandatory but much more convenient to use compared to standard MySQL Client, since you can connect with Service URI instead of individuals parameters.
+MySQL Shell is not mandatory but much more convenient to use compared to standard MySQL Clients, since you can connect with Service URI instead of individual parameters.

-Follow the steps here after selecting Windows, MacOS or Linux operation system : <https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install.html>
+Follow the steps here after selecting Windows, MacOS or Linux as operating system: <https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install.html>

-Once installed, you need to catch your IP address in order to authorize connection form this specific client.
+Once installed, you need to catch your IP address in order to authorise connections from this specific client.

 If you don't know how to get your IP, please visit a website like [www.WhatismyIP.com](https://www.whatismyip.com/){.external}.
 Copy the IP address numbers shown on this website and keep them for later.